Gabrielle Daleman: 2021–2022 season

 Daleman began the season at the 2021 CS Autumn Classic International, where she placed eighth.
 She was later given a second Challenger assignment, the 2021 CS Warsaw Cup, finishing seventh.
 Domestically she was second at the Ontario Sectionals and won the 2022 Skate Canada Challenge to qualify for the national championships.

 Despite numerous jump errors, Daleman won the bronze medal at the 2022 Canadian Championships, placing third in both segments of the competition.
 This was her first appearance on the national podium since 2018.
 Speaking afterwards, she called the result "heart-shattering," feeling it did not measure up at all to what she was capable of doing in practices prior.
 Daleman was assigned to the 2022 Four Continents Championships, finishing in tenth place.

 2022–2023 season

 After missing the Challenger series due to injury, Daleman made her season debut at the 2022 Skate Canada International, where she unexpectedly finished second in the short program, behind only fellow Canadian Madeline Schizas.
 However, she dropped to tenth overall following an eleventh-place free skate.
-She was later called on to replace Belgian Nina Pinzarrone at the 2022 MK John Wilson Trophy and finished eighth.
+She was later called on to replace Belgian skater, Nina Pinzarrone, at the 2022 MK John Wilson Trophy and finished the event in eighth place.

+2025–26 season

+After three years, Daleman made her return to international competition at the 2025 Ice Challenge in late fall, where she won the gold medal.